ovh/docs/pages/platform/ai/deploy_tuto_09_streamlit_speech_to_text_app/guide.en-gb.md

 Deploying your app will allow you to benefit from **very powerful resources** which will make the speech to text application extremely fast.
 It can also be easily shared, unlike a local application.

 Here, the use case is **English Speech Recognition**, but you can choose another model as explained in the blog articles.
-Some models work with Chinese, French, German, Japanese, Russian, ...
+Some models work with Chinese, French, German, Japanese, Russian, etc.

 Overview of the Speech to text app:

 ![Overview](images/speech-to-text-app-overview.png){.thumbnail}

 ## Requirements

 To deploy your app, you need:

 - An access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
 - An AI Deploy Project created inside a [Public Cloud project](https://www.ovhcloud.com/en-gb/public-cloud/) in your OVHcloud account
 - A [user for AI Deploy](https://docs.ovh.com/gb/en/publiccloud/ai/users/).
-- [The OVHcloud AI CLI](https://cli.bhs.training.ai.cloud.ovh.net/) **and** [Docker](https://www.docker.com/get-started) installed on your local computer, **or** only an access to a Debian Docker Instance on the [Public Cloud](https://www.ovh.com/manager/public-cloud/)
+- [The OVHcloud AI CLI](https://cli.bhs.training.ai.cloud.ovh.net/) **and** [Docker](https://www.docker.com/get-started) installed on your local computer, **or** only an access to a Debian Docker Instance on the [Public Cloud](https://www.ovh.com/manager/public-cloud/).
 - To deploy your app, you must have the full code of the application, either by cloning the [GitHub repository](https://github.com/ovh/ai-training-examples/tree/main/apps/streamlit/speech-to-text), or by having followed the blog articles that taught you how to build this app step by step.

 ## Instructions